 Regularly update your application and its dependencies to incorporate the latest features and improvements from your streaming SDK.
 Keeping your app up-to-date ensures optimal performance and access to the newest functionalities offered by your streaming service provider.

-Why ZEGOCLOUD SDK for Flutter Live Streaming App
+Essential Features of Your Flutter Live Streaming App

-ZEGOCLOUD Live Streaming SDK provides a range of functions, such as audio and video capture, encoding, streaming, playback, transcoding, and cloud recording.
+ZEGOCLOUD Flutter Live Streaming SDK provides a range of functions, such as audio and video capture, encoding, streaming, playback, transcoding, and cloud recording.
 Developers can easily integrate live streaming capabilities into their Flutter apps.

 It supports different video qualities, including high definition, standard definition, and smooth, and provides rich audio and video processing capabilities such as filters, beautification, and green screens.
 You can implement real-time messaging and co-streaming features, making it easy to build interactive live-streaming applications.
 It is well-documented, with sample code available to help developers get started with Flutter live-streaming app development quickly.